 Radiator hoses are an inexpensive but critical part of your car’s cooling system.
 While they don’t cost a lot of money, they can run up some big bills if they aren’t cared for properly.
 Every time you drive your car, those hoses have to carry hot coolant at a high pressure; over time, all that heat and pressure will lead them to break down or wear out.
 While radiator hose repair is pretty straightforward, unless you know what you’re looking for and how to fix the problem, you might not catch it before it becomes a serious issue.

-A cracked radiator hose can lead to your car overheating; if the needle on your vehicle’s engine temperature gauge starts moving toward “hot,” it could spell trouble for your engine.
+A cracked radiator hose can lead to a coolant leak and your car overheating; if the needle on your vehicle’s engine temperature gauge starts moving toward “hot,” it could spell trouble for your engine.
 The situation needs to be checked before your car goes into full-blown overheating mode, which could cause thousands of dollars in engine damage.

 In some cases, you might discover a problem with your radiator hose when the “check engine” or “low coolant” light comes on.
 (The low coolant light looks like a thermometer on top of wavy lines.)
 If this comes on when you’re driving, you should pull over as soon as possible so you can check the coolant reservoir and see what is going on under the hood.

 How to Check Your Hoses